 In mid-2013, the Trust began a research project around menstruation and menopause.
-Called The Waratah Project, we wanted to explore the lived experiences, central issues and what would it take to see the end of the stigma, negativity and disconnect which seems to still cast a long and wide shadow over the narrative around menstruation and menopause.
+Culminating in what now is our publication About Bloody Time: The Menstrual Revolution We Have To Have we wanted to explore the lived experiences, central issues and what would it take to see the end of the stigma, negativity and disconnect which seems to still cast a long and wide shadow over the narrative around menstruation and menopause.
 An online survey of 3,400 people (across Australia and globally) as well as 22 discussion groups across Victoria gave us valuable insight from listening to those who had experienced menstruation and menopause.

 Throughout 2016, we have been processing the survey results, doing an in-depth analysis and developing an accompanying narrative which is only a few months off.

 One survey result that stunned us was that 58 per cent of respondents who have menstruated said that a day off to rest would make their period a better experience every month.
 Also, 26 per cent of those who had gone through menopause said that being able to take time off when needed would have helped their transition.
 24 per cent of those surveyed also said that being able to ask for what they need from their employer would make their period a better experience.

 This work forms the backdrop to our menstrual policy which we have been trialing for the past year.
 It all started quickly – a new staff member who had only been with us for three weeks announced mid-morning that she had her period, was doubled over in pain and couldn’t stay at work.
 We all know that menstruation is not a sickness, so it made no sense for her to take sick leave.
 So, our policy came into being and has been strongly endorsed by our Board.